digma-ai/digma-vscode-plugin/README.md

 - **All**: An unfilterd list of the errors accured in the last 7 days.

-Clicking on the error name shows the error's details in the [Error Flow List](#errorflow-list-panel)
+Clicking on the error name shows the error's details in the [Error Flow List](#errorflow-list-panel) Double-Clicking does the same + focus on the last visible frame.

 ![errorflow-list-panel](/.github/assets/errorflow-list-panel.png)